alexhokl/notes/chromeos.md

 - Right click on the script file that you want to blackbox (hide) and click on "Blackbox script"
   - Blackboxing can also be applied in call stack

+##### Live expression

+- Open "Console" tab in develop console
+- Click on the eye-like icon and enter the expression